 If there is no answer to your question here, you are welcome to contact us via the Service Desk or during our telephone consultation hours.
 Please see the contact details at the end for more information.

-Can I contact the person responsible for my degree programme or other admitted students in advance?
+Is it possible to contact the person responsible for my programme or fellow students before I apply or enrol?

-You are welcome to contact the person indicated in the programme description if you have any important subject-related question.
-Of course, you can always exchange ideas with other students of University Jena, especially with students of your field of study.
-Please get in touch with the relevant student council for this purpose.
+You are welcome to contact the academic advisor of the programme of your choice if you have any important subject-related questions.
+Of course, you can always exchange experiences with other students of the University of Jena, especially with students from your programme.

 How much are the tuition fees?